huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Be obsessed with being the best in the world at whatever you do professionally.
 [Go all-in on your obsession.
-It’s what you were born to do.](https://timdenning.com/all-in-on-obsession/) Wherever you go, go with all your heart.
+It’s what you were born to do.](https://timdenning.com/all-in-on-obsession/) Never do half-reps.
+Wherever you go, go with all your heart.
+Otherwise, you’ll always have to wonder what would have happened if you gave it absolutely everything.
 Hold yourself responsible for a higher standard than anybody expects of you.